+1. Demonstrate a systematic understanding and depth of knowledge of areas of study or of professional practice in chaplaincy studies that is informed by research and original thinking at current boundaries of the subject.

+AND AT LEAST ONE OF

-- 1. Demonstrate a systematic understanding and depth of knowledge of areas of study or of professional practice in chaplaincy studies that is informed by research and original thinking at current boundaries of the subject. - 2.
-Understand, assimilate, and evaluate critically methodologies and findings of advanced scholarship and research in chaplaincy studies. - 3.
-Demonstrate an understanding of a range of methods of analysis and inquiry in chaplaincy studies and an in-depth engagement with methods applicable to their chosen field of research or enquiry. - 4.
-Give a critical and comprehensive account of a range of methods for relating issues in chaplaincy studies to aspects of faith, church, and society.
+- 2. Understand, assimilate, and evaluate critically methodologies and findings of advanced scholarship and research in chaplaincy studies. - 3.
+Demonstrate an understanding of a range of methods of analysis and inquiry in chaplaincy studies.

+4. Give a critical and comprehensive account of a range of methods for relating chaplaincy studies to aspects of faith, church, and society.